dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 [Play!](https://join.rune.ai/game/K6CmPyI5-igE) | [Kick Off](https://www.youtube.com/watch?v=txwfVyAgvuo) | [Time Lapse](https://www.youtube.com/watch?v=9e-1mgHVeqg) | [Post-Mortem](https://www.youtube.com/watch?v=SP97rXevq6Q)

-A novel idea that was thought up by the team, in the AI Times players are presented with a random image and asked to provide a short caption.
+A novel idea that was conceptualized by the team, in the AI Times players are presented with a random image and asked to provide a short caption.
 The generative AI is then prompted to create a tabloid style front page including headline and tag line.
 The players then vote on their favorite story to choose a winner.
-The mix of abstract odd image and the imagination of the players results in some really wonderfully silly front pages.
+The combination of abstract, quirky images and the imagination of the players results in some really wonderfully silly front pages.

 #### What did we learn?